 - We believe that in many ways, the UX is the product.
 A feature is no good if nobody can find it or use it.
 We commit to having great UX and design that is both beautiful and functional.

 On Open Source

 - We believe in using open source tools and components wherever possible.
 We aren't afraid to go under the hood and make changes to the open source packages that we use.
 And indeed, we maintain an internal patch set to just about every major codebase we leverage.

 - We believe that open source only works if companies give back.
 We encourage our engineers to contribute improvements to the open source projects we use.
 If one of our staff agrees to speak at a conference, we pick up the tab, and we encourage our people to get out there and talk about what they're up to.

 - We believe that customers who build on top of our products shouldn't experience vendor lock-in.
 That's why we publish the full source code to Vae Platform's rendering engine.
 And we encourage our customers to submit pull requests to us as well.

 What Do You Believe?

 Are you an Engineer with an opinion?
 Do our core beliefs resonate with you?

-And that goes doubly so if you agree with most of the above, but think there might be something we’re missing.
-These beliefs aren’t gospel handed down by the founder, they’re a living breathing document and we look for people who will help Action Verb grow and evolve.
+If so, we'd like you to apply for a job with us.
+Even moreso if you agree with most of the above, but think there might be something missing.
+This isn't gospel handed down by the founder; it's a living document, and we want people who will help us grow and evolve.